halmai-mcrae/shibbles/README.md

 # Shibbles

-Week 4 Group Project by The Zuckerberg Sister Wives
+Group Project by The Zuckerberg Sister Wives

--Lou
--Cat
--Halmai
+- Lou
+- Cat
+- Halmai

+Setup
+To get started, clone this repo and then:

+cd Shibbles
+npm install
+npm run dev
+You can find the server running on http://localhost:3000.